MicrosoftDocs/Viva/WorkplaceAnalytics/Use/Explore-Metrics-Week-in-the-Life.md

 * A company culture that does not promote collaborative behaviors and open working styles.

 ## After-hours collaboration hours
 After-hours meeting and email hours are the number of hours that a person spent in meetings and sending email outside of business hours.
-(Workplace Analytics uses 9AM to 5PM, Monday through Friday as the default for business hours.)
+(Workplace Analytics uses 9 AM to 5 PM, Monday to Friday as the default for business hours.)

 ![After-hours collaboration hours](../images//WpA/Use/after-hours-collaboration-hours-explore.png)